metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_cluster_fluentd_config_v1alpha1_manifest.md

 - `cluster_filter_selector` (Attributes) Select cluster filter plugins (see [below for nested schema](#nestedatt--spec--cluster_filter_selector))
 - `cluster_input_selector` (Attributes) Select cluster input plugins (see [below for nested schema](#nestedatt--spec--cluster_input_selector))
 - `cluster_output_selector` (Attributes) Select cluster output plugins (see [below for nested schema](#nestedatt--spec--cluster_output_selector))
 - `emit_mode` (String) Emit mode.
 If batch, the plugin will emit events per labels matched.
-Enum: record, batch.will make no effect if EnableFilterKubernetes is set false.
+Enum: record, batch. will make no effect if EnableFilterKubernetes is set false.
 - `sticky_tags` (String) Sticky tags will match only one record from an event stream.
-The same tag will be treated the same way.will make no effect if EnableFilterKubernetes is set false.
+The same tag will be treated the same way. will make no effect if EnableFilterKubernetes is set false.
 - `watched_constainers` (List of String) A set of container names.
 Ignored if left empty.
 - `watched_hosts` (List of String) A set of hosts.
 Ignored if left empty.
 - `watched_labels` (Map of String) Use this field to filter the logs, will make no effect if EnableFilterKubernetes is set false.